ModelOriented/hstats/README.md

 ## Multivariate responses

-{hstats} works also with multivariate output, see examples with
+{hstats} works also with multivariate output, see examples for probabilistic classification with

 - ranger,
 - LightGBM, and